Mando985/Spotify-Playlist-to-MP3-files/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Run the Main.py to get started.The script will then ask for your Client ID and Secret Client Key, paste it accordingly.The songs will be downloaded into a folder named Downloads within the spotify folder automatically.
+3. Run the Main.py to get started.The songs will be downloaded into a folder named Downloads within the spotify folder automatically.

 4. Deactivate the v_env once you are done.
 ```bash